Join a Writing Community to Earn Extra Money Online

 It gives voice to our inner thoughts so we don't have to keep them inside.

 Every writer should keep some sort of journal for recording experiences, thoughts, ideas, and anything else that will trigger memories that can later be used in writing.
 I have a paper journal for just ideas.
-I often use Bubblews and my own blogs for sharing my thoughts and experiences, but I always keep a backup copy on my computer.
+I often use my own blogs for sharing my thoughts and experiences, but I always keep a backup copy on my computer.
 I have learned that writing sites come and go.
 When they go, they take your work with them, if you haven't backed it up.
 I did not have much work on Qondio when it was sold, but I was new at online writing and wasn't backing it up yet.
 I did lose what I had posted -- forever.

 The writing sites I review here offer varied genre opportunities.
 Don't be afraid to try something new.
 Whatever your favorite genre, challenge yourself to try something different than you've done before.
 If you normally write nonfiction, try your hand at poetry or fiction.
 You may discover something new about yourself as a writer.